 Olympic National Park

-A great national park, Olympic is large and about a three-hour drive west of Seattle.
+A great national park, Olympic is very large and about a three-hour drive west of Seattle.
 The coastline has tidal pools tucked-in to the sandy beaches and rugged cliffs.
 Olympic National Park offers so much more, in addition to the coastline.
-It is a gem of a park, and a great place to bring a tent if you have the time.
+It is a gem of a park, and a great place to bring a tent or your hiking boots if you have the time for some other activities.

 Deception Pass State Park